After a three-year engagement, Amber and Bridget tied the knot in Hobart, Australia.

 Once dinner was ready, we made our way back into the hall for a fantastic meal, followed by speeches and then, of course, some dancing.
 Everything ran fairly simply, with only a few hiccups along the way.

 Nina also got us to slip out once we had eaten for some ‘magic light’ pics as the sun was setting behind Kunanyi [Mt.
 Wellington].

 We are really glad we spent the time picking a photographer we really loved.
 The incredible Nina Hamilton captured our special day.

 A & B: Not really.
-We had the most incredible celebrant, Merren [Cinta Celebrate Love], who made our ceremony so, so special and personal.
+We had the most incredible celebrant, Merren [Cinta Celebrate Love], who made our ceremony so unique and personal.

 Cake Homemade by Amber